 Application of these PRM was not by accident but by necessity, given that Māori and Pacific populations have been at the bottom of the heap according to all demographic indices for the past two centuries.
 This positioning has now been accelerated by the juggernaut of globalizing neocolonialism and neoliberalism.
 Reasons for this positioning cannot be captured adequately by consulting statistics or censuses but by equitable and just dialogic approaches and research that also examine systemic influences and how these have affected Māori and Pacific people.
 Transformational change can only happen when good, robust research is translated into policy (re)formation and service delivery.
-The development of effective PRM and PRE over the last 20 years in New Zealand is essential in this endeavor, as are de/anticolonization models and frameworks being developed in the Pacific region over the same period.
-Koya-Vakauta (2017) provides useful histories and synopses of numerous Pacific conceptual PRM that have emerged over the last 25 years in the works of Pacific scholars in the region and in the diaspora, representing a diversity of Pacific cultures in her chapter “Rethinking Research as Relational Space in the Pacific” (pp. 65–84).
+The development of effective PRM and PRE since the turn of the 21st century in New Zealand is essential in this endeavor, as are de/anticolonization models and frameworks being developed in the Pacific region over the same period.
+Koya-Vakauta (2017) provides useful histories and synopses of numerous Pacific conceptual PRM that have emerged since the turn of the 21st century in the works of Pacific scholars in the region and in the diaspora, representing a diversity of Pacific cultures in her chapter “Rethinking Research as Relational Space in the Pacific” (pp. 65–84).

 Table 1.
 Pacific Research Methodologies